Correct model for dense particles on surface

 -Expand on this issue within the BornAgain documentation.
 For very low particle density (<5%) this should not be an issue.
 An example of denser packing should be given, where the SLD calculations are explained in detail.
 Some tool to make this calculation more straight forward would be nice.

 -Include this directly into BornAgain, by building the actual physical model, not the DWBA model and let a clever algorithem generate the DWBA model.
 I do not know if this is possible, but it would certainly profit less experienced users not familiar with the theory.
 It is already a bit complicated to see different approaches for very similar problems.
 (I found it surprising to see in the examples that the user needs to add additional basis objects and what not to add more than one particle to a lattice, when there is a method to add the particles with a certain coordinate, which can be used more then once.
 This seems like an additional step that's unnecessary and it's you don't see when you are doing something wrong.)

-#10 Updated by herck about 3 years ago
+#10 Updated by herck over 3 years ago

 - Status changed from Sprint to Resolved